Last updated: 10 January 2022

 You should also make a note of your liabilities such as outstanding mortgages or loans.
 When you leave a specific asset, you may need to decide if any associated liabilities are to be included as part of the gift or whether it is to be given free of any loan or taxes.

-Who is my Executor?
+What is an Executor?

 This is the person (or people) you have chosen to be in charge of looking after the distribution of your assets.
 This person is called an executor and should be someone who is over the age of 18, someone you trust and someone who is able to make decisions on your behalf if necessary.
+Their responsibilities may include:

 Another important factor to consider is the possibility that you become incapacitated and unable to make decisions for yourself.
 You may wish to consider signing an Enduring Power of Attorney, which gives the right to a person you nominate and trust to make decisions about your financial and, in some cases, medical affairs in the event you become incapacitated.